Skip to main content

 • Ask for referrals from family and friends

-• Check the internet for real reviews, not fake reviews done by attorneys and their staffs
+• Check the internet for real reviews, not fake reviews done by attorneys and their staff

 • Have consultations with different lawyers (many offer free consultations).